What is the Mentor Circle Program?

 How does the Mentor Circle Program Work?

-Mentor Circles pair three to five mentees with one or two mentors for group mentorship.
 The Circles are organized by theme and can be diverse in groupings, i.e. by industry, career progression, personal affinity, etc.

 Once Circles are established, participants will get to know each other and determine how they will work together for the duration of the Program.
 Participants are expected to discuss each other’s expectations and goals for the Circle.
-Circles are expected to meet three times throughout the program, this discussion should include an agreement on the timing and location of future meetings, and determine preferred communication channels and preferences for meetings i.e. in-person, via Skype, via conference call, etc.
+Circles are expected to meet three to four times throughout the Program, this discussion should include an agreement on the timing and location of future meetings, and determine preferred communication channels and preferences for meetings i.e. in-person, via Skype, via conference call, etc.

 What are the responsibilities of the participants?